tytydraco/yessleep/out/Im_Amish_and_Ill_Never_Go_Back_to_Your_World_After_What_I_Saw_in_the_Mall.md

 One Friday a couple months ago, I made my choice.

-A girl from the Mennonite family I was boarding with drove me to Park City Center.
-The mall.
+A girl from the Mennonite family I was boarding with drove me to the mall.
 I had never been inside one before.
 The lights buzzed.
 The floors shone.
 Everywhere, windows held mannequins in clothes I could never imagine wearing.

 I bought a soft pretzel and a cheap phone.
 I kept touching it in my pocket like it was alive.